How to Measure Outcomes with Apricot Software, A Case Study [Webinar]

 As we began refining our model and continued to grow the organization, we started to stretch the limits of our configuration in Apricot.
 We were evolving past the 101 basics and we were ready to graduate to 201 or higher.

 With new programs being added, some focusing on one of the three outcome areas, and new funders seeking specific data sets, Apricot started to feel like a constraining technology instead of an enabling one.
 It just wasn’t configured properly for our growth.
 Friction ensued.

 We had a laundry list of challenges.
 We were:

-- Unable to correlate intake, ratings, progress notes, and discharge data without relying heavily on external reporting systems or manual work to make our data meaningful
+Unable to correlate intake, ratings, progress notes, and discharge data without relying heavily on external reporting systems or manual work to make our data meaningful; and

 We tried to uncover the cause of these symptoms and developed a priority list of items we hoped to resolve in Apricot.
 We even made several attempts to draw out the architecture of Apricot to better identify what we were missing, but we needed a fresh set of eyes.

 Jeff identified right off the bat a potential gap in our system, we needed a “program enrollment record.”
 The enrollment record was our key to a universal design that allowed data segmentation by program.
 As we worked through our priority list, the “enrollment” issue became a bigger and bigger problem.